 So, I will say it now in regards to Modal fabric.
 Wash it like you hate it.
 That way nothing worse will ever happen to it!
 Modal can be washed just like anything else you own.
 One of the beauties of Modal is that it doesn't really shrink.
 I say this, but keep in mind, your particular Modal fabric might be blended with something else, and because of the blend it might shrink some.
 Lenzing boasts the lack of shrinkage, and that it holds up well in the wash, so truly, wash it like you hate it and see what happens!

 In summation, Modal is made from beech tree pulp, it isn't had for the environment, it is safe to wear, Modal is great for hot or cold weather clothing depending on the fiber.
 Modal is made in the USA, and several other places around the world.
 Modal can be blended with other fibers to make almost anything you want!
 Modal is a great eco-friendly and sustainable fiber!
 Plus, it is soft and has a beautiful drape.
-Pick up some Modal French terry from www.waymakerfabrics.com.
+Pick up some Modal French Terry or some Modal Jersey from www.waymakerfabrics.com.

 Stop Waiting.
 Start Making!